overtone/shadertone/README.md

 ### Lisp-like GLSL

-__New in 0.2.0__, you can program your GLSL in a lisp-like language.
+You can program your GLSL in a lisp-like language.
 It is a simple, straight translation layer from lisp to a GLSL string.
 For those hoping for Clojure instead of lisp, I welcome your suggestions and help, but a Clojure-to-C compiler was way too much work for me at this time.